Menditect/documentation/additional/01-howtos/04-design-tests/use-test-suite-variable.md

 This document describes how to create a Test Suite variable (of type String, Integer, Long, Decimal, Datetime, Boolean or Enumeration).
 It is possible to define a variable once, reuse it across the entire Test Suite, and optionally add it to the Data Variation.

-### Use the MTA Utility Module
+### Use MTA Plugin Microflows

-The MTA Utility Module contains several extension microflows that can be used to perform operations that are not native functions of MTA (yet).
+The [MTA Plugin module](../../../Tools/mta-plugin) contains several extension microflows that can be used to perform operations that are not native functions of MTA (yet).

-[Download the MTA Utility Module here](../images/MtaUtilityModule.mpk) (Mendix 9.24.33 or higher required)

 Use any of the GET_String / GET_Integer etc. microflows and fill in the value that you want to reuse in the Test Suite.